 Whenever you ride with speed over rough terrain all the shocks resulting from your back wheel hitting the bumps in that terrain will be transferred true the pedals into your feet.

 If your mountain bike is equipped with clipless pedals this isn’t a very big deal because the grip between your shoes and pedals isn’t affected, but if you ride a bike equipped with flat pedals the shock can make your foot slip from the pedal.
-If you want to know if clipless or flat pedals are the better choice for you, I encourage you to read this article!

 The rear suspension will absorb much of the shock resulting from riding on bumpy terrain and so the chance of your foot slipping from the pedals is very slim even if your bike is equipped with flat pedals.
 So yes full suspension mountain bikes are better for riders that prefer flat pedals and want to ride technical trails.